EvanSays/turing/whats_a_dev.md

 - How do promotions work?
   - Lets check out the growth map.

-- What is our full interview process?
- - Let's go over that.

 - Key wins for promotions
   - Save 💸.